 For several years I have been running the blog exyusite.net on which I write about culture, music, history, geography and other things on which there is little, only scattered or no information in German.

-Now I have finally managed to translate the first contributions into English.
+Now I have finally managed to translate articles into English.

 Therefore, I am glad, that I may invite you to a journey to „the former state“ also in English.
 A special focus is on observations from everyday life in the region.
 These are often small details that, when seen together, form a whole, mosaic stones that become pictures of countries and people.

 At the moment, you will find reports in English mainly on the topics of